makeplans/makeplans-api/readme.md

 MakePlans uses HTTP Basic Auth.
 The client has to enable the API first and you will find the API-Key in the account settings.
 The API-Key is the username and there is no password.
 MakePlans uses SSL and all requests over http will be redirected to https.

-If your app is installable by end-users you should use oAuth.
+If your application is installable by end-users you should use oAuth.
 However we do not yet support oAuth so please contact us if this is something you require.

 ## Identification